MrElektronz/PokemonShowdownRandomizer/README.md

 # PokemonShowdownRandomizer
-A Java application which can create random teams for pokemon showdown and copy them to your clipboard for easy integration into showdown.
+What this program does in one sentence: This program generates up to 3 random pokemon, which you can choose to build your own team for pokemon showdown.